JohnCremona/CMFs/PostgresSchema.md

 is_twist_minimal | boolean |
-inner_twist | jsonb | List of integers giving the char_orbit values for the nontrivial Dirichlet characters that give inner twists inner_twist_proved | boolean | whether the inner twist columns are provably correct atkin_lehner_eigenvals | jsonb | a list of pairs [p, ev] where ev is 1 or -1, the Atkin-Lehner eigenvalue for each p dividing N (NULL overall if nontrivial character) fricke_eigenval | smallint | product of the Atkin-Lehner eigenvalues (NULL if nontrivial character) atkin_lehner_string | text | list of signs +/- of Atkin-Lehner eigenvalues ordered by p (facilitates lookups) hecke_cutters | jsonb | a list of pairs [p, F_p] where F_p is a list of integers encoding a polynomial; the intersection of the kernels of F_p(T_p) is this Hecke orbit
+inner_twist | jsonb | List of integers giving the char_orbit values for the nontrivial Dirichlet characters that give inner twists inner_twist_proved | boolean | whether the inner twist columns are provably correct atkin_lehner_eigenvals | jsonb | a list of pairs [p, ev] where ev is 1 or -1, the Atkin-Lehner eigenvalue for each p dividing N (NULL overall if nontrivial character, an empty list for level 1 and trivial character) fricke_eigenval | smallint | product of the Atkin-Lehner eigenvalues (NULL if nontrivial character) atkin_lehner_string | text | list of signs +/- of Atkin-Lehner eigenvalues ordered by p (facilitates lookups) hecke_cutters | jsonb | a list of pairs [p, F_p] where F_p is a list of integers encoding a polynomial; the intersection of the kernels of F_p(T_p) is this Hecke orbit